rohitgirdhar/Deep-Q-Networks/README.md

 ## References and Acknowledgements

 This work was done as a course assignment for the [CMU Deep RL course](https://katefvision.github.io/), so thanks to the instructors for guidance and providing starter code.
-Also thanks to [Achal](http://www.achaldave.com/) for help in tuning hyperparameters.
+Also thanks to [Achal](http://www.achaldave.com/) for hyperparameter suggestions.

 [1] Volodymyr Mnih, Koray Kavukcuoglu, David Silver, Alex Graves, Ioannis Antonoglou, Daan Wierstra, and Martin Riedmiller.
 Playing atari with deep reinforcement learning.